Primary School Teacher

-- skilled at communicating with students and adults from a range of cultures and backgrounds
+- skilled at communicating clearly with children and adults from a range of backgrounds and cultures

-- positive, enthusiastic and able to motivate children
+- enthusiastic, open-minded and able to motivate children

 You absolutely have to be able to problem-solve – to think on your feet and react quickly.
 Things happen all the time in teaching, and you won't know how to respond to it until it happens.